mccsssk2/01.MouseSAN_cellModel-2011/README.md

 This cardiomyocyte cell model was develop to assist collaboration with Manchester Medical School where the mouse is a popular animal model.
 It is biophysically detailed, i.e. it provides a spectrum of ion channel species that regulate cell electrical activity.
 The AJP paper where the model was published is provided.
+This work gave rise to the cell model codes in multiple languages suitable for use by experimentalists.
+The model optimisation was based on a mutual information driven assessment of parameter-model output sensitivty analysis.

 # Sources and data description.